-While checking and verifying could have meant life or death on the mountain, the process is vital to site testing as well.
-Setting a baseline and checking test performance along the way establishes context and meaning for the data.
-It will also alert you to any minor malfunctions with a test before it becomes a larger problem.
+While checking and verifying could have meant life or death on the mountain, the process is vital to site A/B testing as well.
+Setting a baseline and checking A/B test performance along the way establishes context and meaning for the data.
+It will also alert you to any minor malfunctions with an A/B test before it becomes a larger problem.

 It’s important to apply life’s bigger adventures to everyday living- it keeps things exciting and opens your eyes to new possibilities and ways of thinking.
 For me, climbing Mount Kilimanjaro was about pushing my physical limits and growing emotionally, but being able to tie that experience to my professional life confirmed my passion for my work and I hope that everyone finds similar adventures in their lives.

 Eddie Perkins is a sales and business professional who works at SiteSpect’s HQ in Boston.
 His passion for improving the customer experience, being data-driven, and helping others maximize their full potential has been a natural fit for SiteSpect.
 Outside of work, Eddie enjoys playing and watching sports, being active, traveling, a wide-range of music, and spending time with friends and family.